-How many votes are needed to approve each proposal?
+How many votes are needed to approve each proposal and how are votes counted?

 The following table summarizes the minimum vote needed to approve each proposal and the effect of abstentions and broker non-votes.
+Votes will be counted by the inspection of elections appointed for the Annual Meeting.

 Proposal Number Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non- Votes 1 Election of Directors Nominees receiving the most "For" votes.
-No effect No effect 2 Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2023 "For" votes from holders of a majority of the stock having voting power present in person or represented by proxy at the 2023 Annual Meeting.
-Against Brokers have discretion to vote (1)
+No effect No effect 2 Non-binding advisory approval of the compensation of our named executive officers (1) "For" votes from the holders of a majority of shares present at the Annual Meeting or represented by proxy and entitled to vote on the matter.
+Against No effect 3 Non-binding advisory vote on the frequency of stockholder advisory votes on named executive officer compensation (2) The frequency receiving the highest number of votes from the holders of shares present at the Annual Meeting or represented by proxy and entitled to vote on the matter.
+No effect No effect 4 Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2024 (3) "For" votes from holders of a majority of the stock having voting power present in person or represented by proxy at the 2024 Annual Meeting and entitled to vote on the matter.
+Against Brokers have discretion to vot